How does it work?

-Chinese medical massage, with certain pressing and rubbing techniques used to affect the channels.
-Literal translation from Chinese: "push/pull".
+This is Chinese medical massage, with certain pressing and rubbing techniques used to affect the channels.

 A technique involving scraping an area of the skin with a dull tool, to release muscles, to dredge and help with detox, for "heat" and "wind" and other conditions.

-Essential oil therapy (also known as Aroma-acupoint therapy)
+Essential oil therapy (also known as Aroma-point therapy)